 The guidelines apply to anyone sending email to a University-wide email list.

-University-wide email list – an email list that can be sent to by anyone with a University of Otago staff email account and with membership that spans the University or a University campus.
-The membership of most of these lists is functional rather than individual (e.g., department email addresses).
+- An email list that can be sent to by anyone with a University of Otago staff email account and with membership that spans the University or a University campus.
+The membership of most of these lists is functional rather than individual (e.g. department email addresses).
 The list of University-wide email lists is available on the ITS website (www.otago.ac.nz/its/services/messaging/otago028853.html).

 3. Message Content